lokehagberg/flowback-frontend/README.md

 ### Environment variables
 Make sure you have updated your `.env` file to include the necessary variables.
+Currently only variables that are imported dynamically work.
+[See more.](https://joyofcode.xyz/sveltekit-environment-variables#dynamic-for-variables-during-runtime)

 ### How to build the docker container:
 Go to root.